snower/slock/README.md

 Cluster management using redis-cli, configuration management can be done at any node in the cluster.

+Slock itself has good multi-core support.
+The cluster mode itself cannot improve performance, but it can achieve high availability.
+The failure of a single node does not affect the overall service availability.
+When a node goes down, the cluster can be restored in seconds, and the node network timeout can be within seconds.
+The recovery cluster is available.

+! ! ! !
+Note: The cluster configuration process is similar to the MongoDB replica set initialization process.
+The IPs of the added nodes need to be accessible to each other.
+When configuring according to the following configuration example, you need to replace the IP port with the IP port that can be accessed by each other.

+! ! ! !
+(Special reminder: 127.0.0.1 in the Docker container is not interoperable, and the IP port outside the container needs to be used).

 ### Cluster creation examples

 #### Step 1: Start cluster nodes